 International Student Fee: ($100/Semester) Applicable to all matriculated international students.

 Applicants will be evaluated on the basis of their past academic record, their demonstrated interest in pursuing general dentistry as a career and a personal interview.
 Applicant integrity, motivation, industry, resourcefulness and background knowledge will be subjects of discussion during the interview.

 |Acceptance Letters Sent Out||Candidates notified by MATCH in late January, 2018|

-AEGD Residents are selected from students who have completed a course of study in a CODA accredited dental school and who have graduated with a DDS or DMD degree.
+AEGD Residents are selected from students who have completed a course of study in a US or Canadian, CODA/ CDAC accredited dental school and who have graduated with a DDS or DMD degree.
 Applicants must have a New York State License, or be eligible for a New York State Limited Permit to Practice Dentistry.

 Candidates must meet all requirements, including deadlines, of the PASS Application process as published by PASS.
 All North American DDS/DMD degree candidates should apply through PASS.
 The AEGD program participates in both the Postdoctoral Application Support Service (PASS) and the National Matching Service (NMS).
 Applicants must complete and submit the PASS Application and also register for the Match through the PASS website.
 No independent applications are accepted.

 Candidates accepted by the AEGD program must submit an official, final transcript along with a copy of their diploma upon dental school graduation

 AEGD International Scholars must concurrently pursue a research program; this is customarily an MS in either Oral Sciences or Biomaterials.
 Applications to AEGD will be considered incomplete unless an application has been made to one of the research programs (Biomaterials or Oral Sciences).

 |Acceptance Letters Sent Out||Rolling, soon after interviews completed|